georust/rinex/README.md

 * [`sp3`](sp3/) High Precision Orbits (by IGS)
 * [`rnx2crx`](rnx2crx/) is a RINEX compressor (RINEX to Compact RINEX)
 * [`crx2rnx`](crx2rnx/) is a CRINEX decompresor (Compact RINEX to RINEX)
+* [`rnx2cggtts`](rnx2cggtts/) post processes RINEX data and resolves PVT that we wrap in CGGTTS format which is dedicated to (remote) clock comparison
 * [`rinex-qc`](rinex-qc/) is a library dedicated to RINEX files analysis
 * [`qc-traits`](qc-traits/) declares Traits that are shared between `rinex` and `rinex-qc`
 * [`sinex`](sinex/) SNX dedicated core library